LizaTalkachova/Apify-Home-Assignment/README.md

 ## ❓ FAQ

-### My run works slowly or craches often.
+### My run works slowly or crashes often.
 How can I make it work?

 Before running the Actor the next time, try to leverage resources such as memory.
 [Read more](https://docs.apify.com/platform/actors/running/usage-and-resources) about usage and resources.